owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 Steps 1–3 are the same as in the previous property test.
 From there, this test:

-4. Converts the generated output segments, the ones we expect the classifier to return, into a list of timespans.
-Each timespan marks the start and end of an expected moving segment.
-Furthermore, we need the full duration of the input in step 6, so we compute it here.
+4. Converts the generated output segments into a list of time spans.
+Each time span marks the start and end of an expected moving segment.
+Furthermore, it needs the full duration of the input in step 6, so that's computed here.
 5. Classify the movement of each frame, i.e. if it's part of a moving or still segment.
-6. Run the second classifier function called `classifyMovingScenes`, based on the full duration and the frames with classified movement data, resulting in a list of timespans.
+6. Run the second classifier function called `classifyMovingScenes`, based on the full duration and the frames with classified movement data, resulting in a list of time spans.
-7. Compare the expected and actual classified list of timespans.
+7. Compare the expected and actual classified list of time spans.

 While this test looks somewhat complicated with its setup and various conversions, the core idea is simple.
 But is it effective?